kevinquillen/kevinquillen.github.io/_posts/2014-07-01-file-templates-in-php-storm.markdown

 Set the context to .module files or simply 'Everywhere' to make this active from any file context.

 Now when you type hook_menu and TAB, you get a hook menu with a router item setup for you to fill in quickly.
 This is a great time saver particularly when hooks and functions can have arguments and parameters that are hard to remember offhand.
+The <code>$NAME$</code> variable prefills in with the file name the snippet is being generated within.

 Typing hook_menu_item and tab repeatedly will create router items in rapid fire succession - feel free to create variants of this for dummy items (default local tasks) and tab router items (local tasks).

 To get all the functions in Drupal supported, [some users have made a LiveTemplate project for D7 and D8](https://www.drupal.org/project/phpstorm-templates).
 It's an awesome tool to have to supplement other tools in PHPStorm.